Cation mono- and co-doped anatase TiO$_2$ nanotubes: An {\em ab initio} investigation of electronic and optical properties: Electronic structure

-Turning to co-doped TNT, the doping concentration is 2\% for two different kinds of substitutional atoms, and 3\% for two atoms from the same kind plus one doped atom from another kind.
-Figure \ref{fig4}(a) shows the effect of Si/Ge co-doping on the electronic structure.
-The DOS of (Si, Ge) co-doping is very similar to Si mono-doped TNT at $2$\% concentration with a large band gap of $1.92$ eV.
-When the concentration increases to $3$\% (whether (2Si, Ge) or (2Ge, Si)) co-doping the Fermi energy moves towards higher energy as compared to (Si, Ge) co-doping; the band gap slightly increases to $1.98$ eV for (2Ge, Si) only.
-For Si/Sn co-doping, the Fermi energy shifts towards higher energy, more strongly than for Si and Sn mono-dopants (Fig.\ \ref{fig4}(b)); the band gap ($1.98$ eV) is also larger than for mono-dopants.
-As compared to (Si, Sn) co-doping, the increase of the Si concentration in the co-dopants narrows the band gap to $1.86$ eV.
-The top of the valence band shifts towards higher energy, but the bottom of the conduction band does not change.
-For (2Sn, Si) the only change is an upward shift of the Fermi energy.
-For Si/Pb co-doped TNT, the effect of the Pb dopant is dominant in the DOS, as shown in Fig.\ \ref{fig4}(c).
-The DOS of the (Si, Pb) co-doped system is very similar to the DOS of Pb mono-doped TNT which is characterized by Pb dopant states below the conduction band.
-The band gap for this co-doping, $1.50$ eV, is larger than the band gap for Pb mono-doping.
-For substitutional (2Si, Pb) co-doping, the band gap remains unchanged.
-The Fermi energy is shifted towards higher energy, and the Pb states below the contribution band have a different shape, as compared to the (Si, Pb) co-doped structure.
-Concerning (Si, 2Pb) co-doping, the Fermi energy shift is larger than for (2Pb, Si) co-doping, and the band gap has a value similar to 3\% Pb mono-doping, i.e., $1.44$ eV.
+Turning finally to co-doped TNTs, the doping concentration is 2\% for two different substitutional atoms, and 3\% for two atoms from the same kind plus one doping atom from another kind.
+We first study the effect of co-doping at 2\%.
+Starting with Si--Ge, the optimized distance is 9.5 {\AA}.
+This is approximately the average of the Si--Si and Ge--Ge distances at 2\% concentration.
+Figure~\ref{fig5}(b) shows the effect of (Si, Ge) co-doping on the electronic structure.
+The overlap between Si, Ge, and Ti states appears near the CB band, therefore the bands shift to lower energy.
+This shift is less than the corresponding one in the case of 1\% and 2\% mono-doping with Si and Ge by $0.6$ eV.
+The (Si, Ge) co-doped TNT has a band gap of $1.92$ eV, larger than the gap for Si and Ge mono-doping at any concentration.
+As we go down the group of dopants in the periodic table (4A), the dopant-dopant distance increases to 9.6 {\AA} for Si--Sn and 9.7 {\AA} for Si--Pb.
+The overlap between the dopant and the host atom states also increases slightly near the CB edge, so the band gap of (Si, Sn) is $1.98$ eV, see Fig.~\ref{fig5}(c).
+Figure~\ref{fig5}(d) shows the PDOS of the (Si, Pb) co-doped system, which is very similar to the DOS of the Pb mono-doped TNT.
+It is characterized by Pb dopant states below the conduction band.
+The band gap for this co-doping is $1.50$ eV, smaller than the gap of the 1\% and equal to the 2\% mono-doped Pb system.